IAmOnkarSawant/Mansoon2023-IIIT-Hyderabad--Mtech-CSE-/README.md

 Hey there! 👋

 Welcome to the Monsoon 2023 semester at IIIT Hyderabad!
-Exciting times ahead, right?
 As M.Tech-CSE students, we've got some awesome professors and teaching assistants who've shared loads of PDFs and PPTs, helping us navigate this academic adventure.

 ## What's Inside? 📚